Baylor women return home with 3rd national title trophy

 “Tired.
 A good tired,” said Mulkey, the AP coach of the year and coach for all three of Baylor’s national championships during her 19 seasons.

-Lauren Cox, the 6-4 junior post who suffered a gruesome left knee injury late in the third quarter against Notre Dame, still had a huge brace on her leg but walked without the aid of crutches.
-She was expected to have an MRI sometime after the celebration.
+Lauren Cox, the 6-4 junior post who suffered a left knee injury late in the third quarter against Notre Dame, still had a huge brace on her leg but walked without the aid of crutches.

+After the celebration, Cox had an MRI and an examination that determined that she suffered an MCL sprain with bone bruising and will not need surgery.

-Baylor led by 14 points when Cox got hurt against Notre Dame, which tied the game before the Lady Bears went ahead to stay on a driving layup by Jackson in the closing seconds.
-Jackson also had the tiebreaking basket in their national semifinal win over Oregon .
+Baylor led by 12 points when Cox got hurt against Notre Dame, which tied the game before the Lady Bears went ahead to stay on a driving layup by Jackson in the closing seconds.
+Jackson also had the tiebreaking basket in their semifinal win over Oregon .

-Cox, after being taking off the court in a wheelchair, was back on the bench in the fourth quarter with her teammates.
+Cox, after being taken off the court in a wheelchair, was back on the bench in the fourth quarter with her teammates.

 “I had to hold myself back from jumping up on some of the plays,” Cox told the fans.